French and Welsh (BA)

 4 years (Full-time) / n/a (Part-time) / n/a (Distance / E-Learning)

-Within this degree scheme, students will have the opportunity to pair a popular European language with Welsh – a language experiencing a resurgence within Wales and beyond.
+Within this degree programme, students will have the opportunity to pair a popular European language with Welsh – a language experiencing a resurgence within Wales and beyond.
 By combining these two courses, students will acquire a wide range of transferable skills that will be valuable in a range of future careers.
 In addition, students will spend their third year in France, practising and developing their acquired language skills.

 |How to apply||www.cardiff.ac.uk/howtoapply|